offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 `{bm} /(FreeCAD\/Sketcher Workbench\/Constraints\/Diameter Dimension)_TOPIC/i`

-A Diameter Dimension constraint sets the diameter of circles, and arcs.
+A Diameter Dimension constraint_FC sets the diameter of circles, and arcs.

 ```{note}
 Unlike Radius Dimension, Diameter Dimension cannot be used for B-splines.
 From the source: